 Do Adults Need a Learner’s Permit in Texas?

 If you’re getting your driver’s license in Texas as an adult, you may be wondering whether you need a learner’s permit before taking your driving test.

-Unlike teen drivers, adult drivers have different requirements, and in many cases, a learner’s permit is not mandatory.
-If you need to complete your requirement first, you can start with a Texas adult driver’s ed course.
+Unlike teen drivers, adult drivers follow a different process, and in many cases, a learner’s permit is not required before becoming licensed.

+Do Adults Need a Learner’s Permit in Texas?